Remediate a leak on public GitHub

 ✅ Step by step guide to remediate the leak

-Revoking the secret is the only way to ensure no attacker will access the involved service.
+Then, revoke the secret - this is the only way to ensure no attacker will access the involved service.

 - Having been alerted by GitGuardian, you can navigate to the corresponding GitGuardian detector's documentation, all information about revocation are available in the

-- Finally, if you leaked corporate credentials or credentials you cannot revoke by yourself, we highly recommend you get in touch with your security team.
+- If you leaked corporate credentials or credentials you cannot revoke by yourself, we highly recommend you get in touch with your security team immediately.
 It's OK to make mistakes, hiding them is often a bigger problem.

 Whether you managed to revoke the credentials or not, move to step 2 to mitigate the leak and remove evidence of it.

-For a matter of brand image, you may also want to clean the git history to remove any evidence of the leak.
-Bear in mind that this action is not sufficient as the secret can still be visible to attackers, either in forks of the involved repository, or on mirrored version of GitHub.
+Rewriting git history is generally not recommended as it can disrupt team workflows and often leaves references to the leaked commits.
+This is not a trivial action to conduct and may break contributing developers' workflow and can accidentally delete legitimate data.
+For matters of brand image, you may want to clean the git history to remove any evidence of the leak, but bear in mind that this action is not sufficient as the secret can still be visible to attackers, either in forks of the involved repository, or on mirrored versions of GitHub.

 - Once you fixed your git history and pushed it to the remote server.
 Be aware that this may result in an orphan leaky commit remaining on GitHub.
 You can get in touch with GitHub support to permanently delete this data.